 Cummings Graduate Institute recommends that students should keep a copy of the catalog for their records.
-The Cummings Institute reserves the right to change policy and procedures at any time.
-If the Cummings Institute does change policy and/or procedures, students will be notified via the announcements system of the online learning platform.
+Cummings Graduate Institute reserves the right to change policy and procedures at any time.
+If Cummings Graduate Institute does change policy and/or procedures, students will be notified via the announcements system of the online learning platform.